 The TPCxBB benchmarks represent workloads in a retail setting with various data sources (such as online and in-store transactions, logs, and reviews).
 Still, the benchmark patterns apply to all verticals.
 In addition, the data generator is scalable and can generate data at any scale factor, which is very useful for scalability tests.
 Note: Data in this Bodo evaluation is derived from the TPC-xBB Q26 benchmark, and as such is not comparable to published TPC-xBB Q26 results.

-This evaluation focuses on data derived from Query 26 of the TPCxBB benchmark suite, which clusters retail customers into groups based on their purchase history.
+Query 26 of the TPCxBB benchmark suite, clusters retail customers into groups based on their purchase history.
 This particular benchmark is interesting since it represents data preparation and feature engineering stages of an ML pipeline well.
 Further, focusing on a single benchmark allows examining many factors (memory consumption, energy cost, etc.) in more depth.
 Above are both Spark and Bodo versions of the code.
 The Bodo version uses native Python/Pandas APIs and is a straightforward translation of the original SQL code.
 The Spark version uses SQL for faster speed but for simplicity could also be written in the equivalent PySpark DataFrames APIs which are wrappers around the SparkSQL engine.

 The customer environment is a custom AWS infrastructure setup that meets their specific security and governance requirements.
 Setting up Bodo in this environment proved to be straightforward since Bodo uses a “clean” engine design that has minimal infrastructure requirements.
 As the alternative baseline for comparison, the customer chose the Elastic Map Reduce (EMR) service of AWS, which provides an optimized version of Apache Spark.
 Furthermore, their data engineering experts examined Spark’s dozens of configuration options and tuned them manually if necessary.
 On the other hand, Bodo requires no tuning and can be run efficiently out of the box by anyone experienced with Python.